johnjasa/nrel_work_portfolio/README.md

 ## Contributions to WEIS

+As part of the ARPA-E Atlantis program, NREL is developing WEIS, the Wind Energy with Integrated Servo-control toolset.
+For this project, I serve as an optimization methods and implementation expert as we adapt tools to be better suited for efficient design optimization.
+Expanding the toolset's capabilities include developing efficient derivative computation methods to enable gradient-based optimization, adding new optimization methods to the stack, and examining the best optimization problem architectures.

 ### Efficient derivative computation study

 I set up and ran multiple computational experiments to benchmark different ways to compute derivatives for WISDEM, with the [results hosted here](https://github.com/johnjasa/derivative_comparisons).